June 6, 2024

 The fall of South Vietnam in 1975 generated seismic shifts across the globe.

 The United States pulled its military forces out of Vietnam.
 Years of passionate protests and cultural revolutions came to a close.
-One of the largest refugee crises the world ensued.
+One of the largest refugee crises in the world ensued.

 And Iowa became a national leader in supporting and resettling refugees.